ByteOtter/nester/CONTRIBUTING.md

 ## Install Requirements

-Nester uses `setuptools` as its build tool and `pyproject.toml` and `setup.cfg` as configuration files.
-To install the requirements for Nester, you can use `pip` as follows:
+Nester uses `setuptools` as its build tool and `pyproject.toml` and `setup.cfg` as configuration files. **We strongly recommend you use a `virtualenv` to isolate your development environment from the rest of your system.** To install the requirements for Nester, you can use `pip` as follows:

 1. Change to the Nester directory: